apache/sling-whiteboard/org.apache.sling.repoinit.webconsole/README.md

 Test and run [Sling RepoInit](https://sling.apache.org/documentation/bundles/repository-initialization.html) scripts from the web console.

-## Not For Production Use

-**Do not install in production systems.** This bundle is not for production use and is only meant to be used for testing and development.

 ## Installation

 Either download the latest version of this bundle from the [Sling Downloads page](https://sling.apache.org/downloads.cgi) or build from source by checking out the project from Git and building with Maven: